ms1-learner/cpp-01-en/01_introduction_to_cpp/03_challenge/README.md

 # Challenge 3

-In this Challenge, you will practice using fundamental C++ skills and keywords.

-## Requirements

-- Copy and Paste the below code into a new `.cpp` file.
-- Read the comments in the code, and follow the instructions complete the tasks.
+Create a `main.cpp` file in this directory, copy this code into it, and complete the program.
+Read the comments in the code, and follow the instructions to complete the tasks.
-- Compile the code and execute it.

-If the code compiles and executes without errors, the challenge is complete.

 ```cpp
 #include <iostream>